 With web forms, you can collect information from users.
-Web forms can collect anything like name, e-mail address, message, images, files from your computer, etc.
+Web forms can collect anything like name, email address, message, images, files from your computer, and so on.

 <input type="text" name="emailaddress">

 There are many ways to get input through a form, each with its own specific name or type of input.

 Most of the form elements are variations of the same tag.
 The <input> tag can be used to create single-line text boxes, password boxes, buttons, and even invisible content (such as hidden fields).
 The input element has three common attributes: